MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-set-up-bin-contents.md

 ---
 title: Create Bin Contents
-description: After you have set up your bins, you can specify the items that you want to store in them, and set up rules that control how often bins are refilled.
+description: 'After you have set up your bins, you can specify the items that you want to store in them, and set up rules that control how often bins are refilled.'
 author: SorenGP
 ms.topic: conceptual
 ms.devlang: na